ways to satisfy your wanderlust when you can't travel

 For Taking Awesome Travel Photos

-There are countless resources out there to learn photography, all ranging drastically in price.
-I would recommend starting with YouTube since it’s free and has a vast amount of “teach yourself photography” resources.
+There are countless resources for learning photography, all ranging drastically in price.
+I recommend starting with YouTube since it’s free and has a vast amount of “teach yourself photography” resources.

 My personal favorite YouTube instructor is Peter McKinnon.